 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Feline Lower Urinary Tract Disease (FLUTD) High Covered under most comprehensive and mid-tier plans.
-Includes urinary blockages, cystitis, and bladder stones.
-Male cats are at higher risk of life-threatening urinary blockages requiring emergency treatment.
+Feline Lower Urinary Tract Disease (FLUTD) Moderate Covered under most comprehensive and mid-tier plans.
+Includes blockages, cystitis, and bladder inflammation.
+Male cats face higher risk of emergency urinary blockages.

-Hyperthyroidism Moderate - High (older cats) Covered under comprehensive plans.
-Very common in cats over 10 years.
-Treatment options include daily medication, radioactive iodine therapy, or surgery.
-Ongoing medication can cost $50 - $100/month.
+Hyperthyroidism Moderate (older cats) Covered under comprehensive plans.
+Common in cats over 10 years.
+Treatment options include medication, radioactive iodine therapy, or surgery.

 What Affects Your Domestic Shorthair Insurance Premium